catprintlabs/cannonbol/README.md

 some_pattern.capture!(:value)
 ```

-would save the string matched by some_pattern into the capture variable called :value.
+would save the string matched by `some_pattern` into the capture variable called `:value`.

 There are a couple of ways to retrieve the capture variables:

 Any primitive pattern that takes a parameter can use the value of a capture variable.
 So for example `LEN(:foo)` means
-take the current value of the capture variable :foo as the parameter to LEN.
+take the current value of the capture variable `:foo` as the parameter to `LEN`.

 We can use this to clean up the palindrome pattern a little bit: